Fast food couriers have been picketing Sheffield's three McDonald's - now they are staging a demo

-Stuart Delivery fast food couriers stage demo in Sheffield in pay row involving Just Eat and McDonald's
+Fast food couriers to stage demo in Sheffield today in pay row involving Just Eat and McDonald's

-Striking delivery drivers are staging a demo on Sheffield Town Hall steps - and urging supporters to bring banners and join them.
+Striking delivery drivers are staging a demo on Sheffield Town Hall steps today in an ongoing row over pay.

-Couriers are organising a rally for 12 noon on Sunday January 23 in a protest over pay.
+The Stuart Delivery couriers have organised a rally for noon as their fight for better pay continues.

-The action is organised by the Independent Workers’ Union of Great Britain.
+The action has been organised by the Independent Workers’ Union of Great Britain.

 Members are also picketing McDonald’s in Sheffield every evening from 5pm-8pm.
 The fast food chain has branches on High Street, Archer Road and Granville Road.